Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 >> - point_of_interest_file *(string)* – The absolute or relative path to the file containing point or polygon geometries around and for which to compute mean NDVI values.

 >> - ndvi_raster_file *(string)* – The absolute or relative path to the file containing the NDVI values in raster format.

+>> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
+CRS will be transformed to the one specified.
+In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.

 >> - buffer_type *(string {"euclidian", "network"})* – to be defined in case point_of_interest_file contains point geometries and optional in case point_of_interest_file contains polygon geometries, the way in which the buffer distance should be considered.